3-star brokerage rating

 Truist Trade Review

-• Truist Financial provides investment accounts alongside its banking services.
+• Truist Financial offers investment accounts to complement its bank accounts.

 Overview of Truist Trade

-If you’re already using Truist for banking, you should explore their self-directed investing program.
-Here are the key details:
+If you’ve been using Truist for banking services, you really should take a look at the company’s self-directed investing program.
+Here are the details:

 Investing and Trading

-Truist Trade is a platform provided to Truist clients for self-directed investing, aimed at minimizing costs.
-With a Truist Trade account, you can trade stocks, ETFs, options, mutual funds, and bonds.
-However, no other asset classes are available at this time.
-For a broader selection of investments, Truist offers full-service brokerage accounts through other divisions.
+Truist Trade is a self-directed brokerage platform offered to Truist clients to help them invest at the lowest possible cost.
+Truist Trade customers can buy and sell stocks, ETFs, options, mutual funds, and bonds.
+There are no other asset classes available right now, at least not within Truist Trade.
+Truist does offer full-service brokerage accounts through other subsidiaries with larger lists of potential investments.

-Truist Trade does not provide any financial planning or investment advice.
-These services are available through other departments within Truist Financial Corporation.
+Truist Trade does not provide any type of financial planning or investment advice.
+The broker’s parent company, Truist Financial Corporation, does offer these services through other divisions.

 Truist Trade Fees

-Options trades are not commission-free.
-They follow a tiered commission schedule:
+Options are not commission-free.
+They use the following commission schedule:

 Trade AmountFee